 “Go hard boys, go hard.
 Bring the flag home this year!” he said, pumping his fist.

-GV Health chief executive Matt Sharp is grateful for the morale boost events like the Richmond visit can bring to the hospital environment.
+GV Health chief executive Matt Sharp said he was grateful for the morale boost that events like the Richmond visit could bring to the hospital environment.

 “Often people who are sick or unwell do not have the chance to attend to their normal interests like football games, sporting events, other club or social activities,” he said.

 “A visit like the one by the Richmond players means a great deal when people are unable to go about their normal day-to-day lives because they are unwell.”

 “It’s a great opportunity to get around and see some people in adverse and trying circumstances, to help put a smile on their faces,” he said.

 “We’re very lucky to be in the position we are, where people are thrilled to meet their sporting heroes.
 The reception’s always great and it gives us a sense of perspective too.”

 GV Health receptionist Kaye Betson has been a Richmond fan her entire life.